SkylabMak/SkylabMak/README.md

 Here are some ideas to get you started:

 - 🌱 I’m currently studying
-- 🤔 I’m looking for help with efficiency
+- 🤔 I’m looking for help with efficiency with my code
-- 💬 Ask me about efficiency in this Project
 - 📫 How to reach me:
   skylab135@gmail.com
 -->